-- The appointment will be with a pharmacist or a pharmacy technician in your pharmacy and should last about 20 minutes. - The pharmacist or pharmacy technician will confirm you are happy to progress with the service. - They will show you the device, set it up, explain how it works, explain how to care for it and then fit the monitor to you. - The pharmacist or pharmacy technician will check your understanding of what has been discussed and remind you that you will need to stop any activity and rest when the cuff starts to inflate. - They will arrange a follow up appointment to discuss the readings and to enable you to return the equipment.
+- The appointment will be with pharmacy staff in your pharmacy and should last about 20 minutes. - The pharmacy staff will confirm you are happy to progress with the service. - They will show you the device, set it up, explain how it works, explain how to care for it and then fit the monitor to you. - The pharmacy staff will check your understanding of what has been discussed and remind you that you will need to stop any activity and rest when the cuff starts to inflate. - They will arrange a follow up appointment to discuss the readings and to enable you to return the equipment.